Samy Jelassi Headshot

 Samy Jelassi

-I am a Research Fellow at the Center of Mathematical Sciences and Applications (CMSA) at Harvard University.
+I am a Postdoctoral Fellow at the School of Engineering and Applied Sciences (SEAS) at Harvard University.
 My hosts are Boaz Barak and Sham Kakade.

 Prior to coming to Harvard, I did my PhD at Princeton University advised by Boris Hanin.
 During that time, I interned at Facebook AI Research, Google Deepmind and Google Research.
 And before that, I undergraduated at Ecole Normale Superieure de Lyon in France.